maddie480/EverestUpdateCheckerServer/README.md

 ```
 - `modfilesdatabase/[itemtype]/[itemid]/[fileid].yaml` is a file listing all the zip contents.
 It will contain an empty zip for anything that is not a zip.

+The update checker also uploads copies of the latest versions of all mods from GameBanana to [Google Cloud Storage](https://cloud.google.com/storage), to have a mirror in case GameBanana goes down.
+The URL to access those mirrored files is: `https://storage.googleapis.com/max480-banana-mirror/[mod ID from everest.yaml].zip`.

 ## Getting the project

 You can get the update checker server by checking [the Releases tab](https://github.com/max4805/EverestUpdateCheckerServer/releases).